ArcherYuePan/ArcherYuePan.github.io/content/authors/admin/_index.md

     - course: PhD in Behavioral Marketing
       institution: Cornell University
       year: 2020 - Present
-    - course: MA in Social Sciences
+    - course: Master of Arts in Social Sciences
       institution: The University of Chicago
       year: 2017
-    - course: BA in Psychology
+    - course: Bachelor of Science in Psychology
       institution: University of Illinois at Urbana-Champaign
       year: 2016